-- Hair loss – I never associated this with fibro until reading this blog from Periwinkle Pursuits.
-(I have found a shampoo and conditioner that works well for me, is cruelty free, and minimizes the breakage/hair loss — Hempz Pomegranate shampoo and conditioner).
+- Hair loss – I never associated this with fibro until reading about it in a blog post.
+After much searching, I have found a shampoo and conditioner that works well for me, is cruelty free, and minimizes the breakage/hair loss — Hempz Pomegranate shampoo and conditioner.

 - Throat Issues – Hoarse voice, sore throat, difficulty swallowing or choking.
 I have had all of these things.
 Sometimes just as I am falling asleep it’s like I can’t breathe or swallow and I sit up gasping.
 Other times people think I have a cold, but it’s just a hoarse voice that comes and goes.